abodnar1/wandering-brewer/README.md

 ## Learning Goals
-To demonstrate our learning on topics that include React, React Router, Asynchronous JavaScript, and end-to-end testing with Cypress.
+To demonstrate learning on topics that include React, React Router, Asynchronous JavaScript, and end-to-end testing with Cypress.
 User personas and user stories were to be utilized to target a niche audience.
 Core functionality needed to include:
 * Displaying data from an API in such a way that applies directly to the target audience
-* Ability for users to store/manipulate the displayed data (ie. favoriting)
+* Ability for a single user to store/manipulate the displayed data (ie. favoriting)
 * Multiple views handled by Router